EvaMalinina/rest-api-nodejs/README.md

 In the project directory client, you can run:

+> npm install
-npm start
+> npm start

 Runs the app in the development mode.
-Open http://localhost:4000 to view it in the browser.
+Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.